 LOSPOR — Large Open Source Perioperative Register

-LOSPOR is a free, open-source web application for anaesthesiologists to record perioperative data and generate standardised anaesthesia protocols.
-It is designed for clinical use in Bulgaria and is available in both English and Bulgarian.
+LOSPOR is a free, open-source personal anaesthetic case log for learning, portfolio, and reflection.
+It is designed for anaesthesiologists and is available in both English and Bulgarian.

 What does it do?